benjamindimant/algorithms-c-plus-plus/README.md

 This repository provides a set of algorithms and data structures implemented using C++.
 Algorithms implemented are based on those listed in the Introduction To Algorithms book.

+To run any of the algorithms, use `. run.sh /path/to/file`.

 ## Fundamental Approaches

 ### Divide and Conquer